 Think about the many times you’ve heard about how E.coli and other bacteria spread in plants that handle meat and you’ll see the advantage.
-Just last year, many meat processing plants had to shut down because of the spread of COVID-19, causing a shortage of chicken, beef, and other meat products on grocery store shelves.
+During the pandemic, many meat processing plants had to shut down because of the spread of COVID-19, causing a shortage of chicken, beef, and other meat products on grocery store shelves.

 It’s also worth considering antibiotics, which are often given to livestock to keep them healthy but at the cost of antibiotic-resistant bacteria becoming more common.
 Cultured meat doesn’t need to be treated with antibiotics, so antibiotic resistance is something that would become less of a concern with more cultured meat on store shelves.

 Even with all of these benefits, cultured meat products still face an uphill battle before they can carve out a meaningful market share.